 The war on African women is supported by foreign activists, with no regard for our lives

 Online, Nigerian feminists and LGBTIQ activists drew connections between recent cases of unlawful detention and sexual assault by state agents in Abuja, the political capital, and the police raid on Marie Stopes in Lagos, the economic capital.
-They could see similarities in the tactics used amidst escalating state violence that has included attacks on women using public transport, sex workers and queer women.
+They could see similarities in the tactics used amid escalating state violence that has included attacks on women using public transport, and on sex workers and queer women.
+Their social media campaign with the hashtag #EndWarOnNigerianWomen spread.

-As their social media campaign with the hashtag #EndWarOnNigerianWomen spread, an organisation called CitizenGo appeared to publicly take credit for targeting Marie Stopes in their newsletters and social media posts – stating that they had staged the request for an abortion at the clinic that led to the raid.
-(Marie Stopes in Nigeria helps people to prevent unplanned and unwanted pregnancies, manage their sexual and reproductive health, and recover from complications related to unsafe abortions, but the law restricts them from providing abortions).
+Meanwhile, an organisation called CitizenGo appeared to publicly take credit for targeting Marie Stopes in their newsletters and social media posts – stating that they had staged the request for an abortion at the clinic that led to the raid.
+(Marie Stopes in Nigeria helps people to prevent unplanned and unwanted pregnancies, manage their sexual and reproductive health and recover from complications related to unsafe abortions, but the law restricts them from providing abortions.)

-CitizenGo is an anti-feminist, anti-queer organisation with links to US-based anti-choice activists and the European far right.
-It is also closely linked to the World Congress of Families, a network founded in the 1990s by US Christian right leader Allan Carlson, with the central goal to nurture ultra-conservative ‘pro-family’ organisations, thinkers, state officials, and religious groups around the world.
+CitizenGo is an anti-feminist, anti-queer organisation with links to US-based anti-choice activists and the European far Right.
+It is also closely linked to the World Congress of Families, a network founded in the 1990s by US Christian Right leader Allan Carlson, with the central goal of nurturing ultra-conservative, ‘pro-family’ organisations, thinkers, state officials and religious groups around the world.
 This week, this network is hosting an African regional conference in Accra, Ghana.

-Threatening already limited access to contraception, sex education, and safe abortion services only forces women to prioritise full-term pregnancies and births over everything else – including their health, safety, economic prospects, and even the quality of life of any children they may have.
+Threatening already limited access to contraception, sex education and safe abortion services only forces women to prioritise full-term pregnancies and births over everything else – including their health, safety and economic prospects, and even the quality of life of any children they may have.
 Inevitably, it is the most vulnerable women and girls who bear the greatest burden of such situations.

-I have firsthand knowledge of what life is like when access to sexual and reproductive education and services are limited, as groups like CitizenGo want.
+I have first-hand knowledge of what life is like when access to sexual and reproductive education and services is limited, as groups such as CitizenGo want.
 In 2012, I gave birth to a daughter after I became pregnant as a result of inadequate sex education and incorrect use of contraception.
 The Guttmacher Institute reported that 25% of all pregnancies in Nigeria in the year my daughter was born were unintended.
 About a third of these women carried their pregnancies to term.

 About 12% of these women had miscarriages.
 But more than half – 56% – elected to abort their pregnancies, even though the highly restrictive laws in Nigeria put anyone seeking abortions at risk of up to 14 years in prison.
-Statistics like these show why the work of organisations like Marie Stopes, that seek to protect and advance the sexual and reproductive health and rights of all people, is so important.
+Statistics like these show why the work of organisations such as Marie Stopes, which seek to protect and advance the sexual and reproductive health and rights of all people, is so important.